egor-denysenko/ProjectWork-DIQU-Group1-2022/TrainlyDocs/docs/Project/Tecnologies.md

 * GOLANG = used to write the entire gateway code

 ## Cloud
-* VERNEMW = used to receive message and send command.
+* VERNEMQ = used to receive message and send command.
 We chose to use VerneMQ because is more scalable than MosquittoMQ
 * INFLUXDB = used to receive and store datas
 * NODE.JS = used to write the API to receive messages from InfluxDB and send to the web app in Angular.js

 ## WebApp
-* ANGULAR.JS = used to write the code for the web app
+* ANGULAR 13 = used to write the code for the web app